h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

 case,(0.754*\ 0.8\*100)=60 - of columns that are then randomly chosen for each split decision (out of the 75).

+- **I want to score multiple models on a huge dataset.
+Is it possible to score these models in parallel?**

+ The best way to score models in parallel is to use the in-H2O binary models.
+To do this, import the binary (non-POJO, previously exported) model into an H2O cluster; import the datasets into H2O as well; call the predict endpoint either from R, Python, Flow or the REST API directly; then export the predictions to file or download them from the server.

 GBM Algorithm
 ~~~~~~~~~~~~~